boots-edu/textbook/source/text/3-dataclass/intro.md

 > We will discuss interfaces and how and when to use them, later in the text.
 For the time being we will focus on classes, and specifically **_Data Classes_**.

-## Classes in Typescript
+## Classes in TypeScript

-To declare a class in typescript, we use the `class` keyword.
+To declare a class in TypeScript, we use the `class` keyword.
 The structure of a class internally is a set of data objects that make up the class.

 {: .no-run}